da1z/Updater.Template/README.md

 # Updater.Tempate

-Updater.Tempate helps to generate `updater.msi` that unpacks and launches `updater.exe` from a temp folder.
+Updater.Tempate helps to generate `updater.msi` that unpacks and launches [Updater](https://github.com/domartynov/Updater) from a temp folder.

 ## How to Use